microsoft/vscode-wiki/How-to-Contribute.md

 # Contributing to Code
 There are many ways to contribute to the Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

+After cloning and building the repo, check out the [issues list](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue).
+Issues labeled [`effort easy`](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+label%3A%22effort+easy%22) are good candidates to pick up if you are in the code for the first time.

 ## Build and Run From Source

 If you want to understand how Code works or want to debug an issue, you'll want to get the source, build it, and run the tool locally.